Contents

 https://ntfy.example.com/alerts

-That Priority: urgent will buzz through a phone’s do-not-disturb if you let it, and the Click header makes tapping the notification jump straight to the relevant dashboard.
-From a shell one-liner.
-That’s the entire appeal.
+That Priority: urgent will buzz through a phone’s do-not-disturb if you grant it the permission, which is exactly what you want for “the array is degrading” and exactly what you don’t want for “backup finished” — and ntfy lets you set that per topic on the phone.
+The Click header makes tapping the notification jump straight to the relevant dashboard.
+All of that, from a shell one-liner.
+That’s the entire appeal, and it doesn’t get more complicated as you scale up; it just gets used in more places.

-The hosted ntfy.sh is generous and free, but the whole point of this exercise is owning your own infrastructure — and once messages include things like “garage door open” or “VPN login from new IP,” you really do want to be the only one who can see them.
-The server is, of course, a single Go binary:
+The hosted ntfy.sh is genuinely generous and free, and it’s the right place to start.
+But the whole point of this exercise is owning your own infrastructure — and once your messages include phrases like “garage door open” or “VPN login from a new IP”, you really do want to be the only human who can see them.
+This is the same reasoning that pushes people off convenient hosted everything in the first place: the per-seat, per-account, your-data-on-their-servers model of SaaS is exactly what a homelab exists to escape, and a notification pipe carrying your security events is a place you feel that acutely.
+The server is, mercifully, a single Go binary:

 services: